omerahm69/project-1/README.md

 ![Performance](https://github.com/user-attachments/assets/787e0d01-8a9b-4246-bde3-ccef679d29b4)

-### Fixed Bugs
+### Un fixed Bugs
--Bugs due to the types of images affected the loading time and this has been solved by converting the images to the web instead of the PNG
+-Bugs due to responsive design with mobile screen size, I managed to fix it to some extent, but the menu disappeared at some point, which is not optimal.

 ## Deployment